Lightning-AI/pytorch-lightning/docs/source/cluster.rst

 Cluster setup
 -------------

-To setup multi-node computing cluster you need:
+To setup a multi-node computing cluster you need:

 1) Multiple computers with PyTorch Lightning installed
 2) A network connectivity between them with firewall rules that allow traffic flow on a specified *MASTER_PORT*.